BMW CEO hints there is space for more electric models

 He added that he could not give any more details at present.

-Krueger also said BMW was in regular contact with major technology companies, including Apple, over connected cars.
+Krueger also said BMW was in regular contact with major technology companies, including Apple (AAPL.O), over connected cars.

 Reuters reported on Friday that BMW and Apple may rekindle a courtship put on hold after an exploratory visit by executives of the world's top maker of electronic gadgets to the headquarters of the word's biggest seller of premium cars.